ngageoint/hootenanny-ui/CONTRIBUTING.md

 `foo.bar` into the current language.
 If you introduce new translatable strings to iD, only display them in the interface through the `t()` function.

 Then, add the new string to `data/core.yaml`.
-The translation system, Transifex, will automatically detect the change.
+The translations system, Transifex, will automatically detect the change.

 If you are updating an existing string, update it in `data/core/yaml` and run